20 Picture Books to Celebrate Fall Holidays and Traditions

 Educators and caregivers are uniquely positioned to better expose children to books that will deepen their understanding, curiosity and compassion for the world around them.
 We believe that this collection of books is the perfect way to connect with kids this fall.

-This fall, you may choose to celebrate and/or learn about:
+This autumn, you may choose to celebrate and/or learn about:

 First Day of Fall (September 22)